Ramisa789/Glow/README.md

 # To Connect Django with PostgreSQL

-Use this website to help get started.
+Use this website to help get started: https://stackpython.medium.com/how-to-start-django-project-with-a-database-postgresql-aaa1d74659d8

 ## Step 1: Set Up Virtual Environment